 The last morning side events were already full and it was difficult to find any seat left.
 Meanwhile, we decided to write some mails to people we met the previous day.
 At this moment, a lawyer we had quickly talked with Thursday afternoon wanted to meet us longer again.
 The meeting didn’t end up well.
 Though he believed in the philosophy and the merit of the campaign, he undermined the lack of a “clear outcome” of the campaign and also pointed out our “poor concern of the procedures”.
 In fact, he argued that “climate justice” is not a legal term and therefore isn’t relevant.
 He also added that the ICJ’s judges, who can be very conservative and procedural, will never consider the question because it crosses two fields of law, human rights law and environmental law.

-After this “unusual” meeting, Samira and I headed to a side-event conference around Environmental Crises as Humanitarian Crises, which was followed by another conference entitled “Towards A Sustainable, Youth-Inclusive Future: Presenting the demands of the Stockholm+50 Youth Policy Paper ».
+After this “unusual” meeting, I headed to a side-event conference around Environmental Crises as Humanitarian Crises, which was followed by another conference entitled “Towards A Sustainable, Youth-Inclusive Future: Presenting the demands of the Stockholm+50 Youth Policy Paper ».
 This last one presented the work done by the youth task force over the past few months in preparation for Stockholm+50, which consisted in writing a paper summarizing their key policy demands.
 For instance, the first part of the paper was entitled “Reflecting on the Urgent need for Actions to Achieve a Healthy Planet and Prosperity” and included demands such as “1.
 Recognize the right to a healthy environment, and introduce a large scale environmental destruction, ecocide, as a punishable crime in international law”.

 The previous day, after a conference, an American journalist for InsideClimateNews, Katie Surma, came up to us saying she would be very interested in interviewing us.
-Hence, Samira and I were appointed by Mrs. Surma for an interview by the end of the day.
+Hence, I were appointed by Mrs. Surma for an interview by the end of the day.
 She showed a strong interest for the campaign.
 The questions were first mainly focused on our personal background, on the campaign itself and on our personal involvement.
 Then, Mrs. Surma asked us a couple of question on what was the impact of an AO in our opinion and how it might make things change from a legal point of vu.